 The thing you need to know most about Indian meal moths is that it is unlikely that they came in from the outside of your home.
-If you're seeing moths in your home, it is because your food is already infested.
+If you see moths in your home, it is because your food is already infested.
 You bought home something from the grocery store that had Indian meal moth eggs in it.
 When those eggs were brought into your home, the temperature of your home, and the right timing, allowed those eggs to hatch.
 This led to tiny caterpillars crawling around inside your food.
 Those caterpillars cocooned and developed through the pupal stage to the adult stage.
-That is what you're seeing now if you have a pantry moth infestation.
+That is what you see now if you have a pantry moth infestation.
 The moths in your home don't eat anything.
 They live only to breed and lay eggs.
 This is why they don't live in your yard and get into your home from the outside.

 All About Pantry Moth Larvae

 The larvae of pantry moths are tiny caterpillars.
 At first glance, they can look like maggots; but they're not.
 They have legs.
 And their little legs allow them to get around inside your food.
 They can also use those legs to go from one food package to another.
 Pantry moth caterpillars also have mouthparts that allow them to chew through paper and thin plastic.

 When pantry moth caterpillars get into rice, it can be quite disturbing.
 They are rice-shaped, and they take on the color of the food they eat.
 If they're in white rice, they'll be white.
 If they're in brown rice, they'll be brown.
 If you notice one piece of rice slowly working its way up the side of a food container, you should know that it probably is not rice!

 The Nature Of An Indian Meal Moth Infestation